Summary

 Quite a few employees need help deciphering their payslips and finding the information they need.
 So we’ve put together a guide on all the abbreviations here and the answers to some common queries below:

-Where can the pension insurance number be found?
+Where can I find my pension insurance number?

-The Rentenversicherungsnummer (pension insurance number) doesn’t appear on employee payslips, but on the social security notification letter they receive once a year.
+The pension insurance number 💬Rentenversicherungsnummer, or RV doesn’t appear on employee payslips, but on the social security notification letter they receive once a year.
 This number consists of twelve characters (one letter and eleven digits).
-The Rentenversicherungsnummer (which also appears as RV) is often confused with the Sozialversicherungsnummer (national social security number).
-Most of the time, the RV number includes, among other things, an employee’s date of birth.
+The pension insurance number is often confused with the national social security number 💬Sozialversicherungsnummer / SV-Nummer.
+Most of the time, the RV number includes, among other things, the employee’s date of birth.

-Where on the payslip can I find my tax ID?
+Where can I find my tax ID on the payslip?

-The Steuer-ID (tax ID) can be found in the centre of the header of the payslip.
+The tax ID can be found in the centre of the header of the payslip.
 It consists of 11 digits and is consists of data such as first and last name, date of birth, place of residence and other personal information.

-The Sozialversicherungsnummer (social insurance number) is made up of numbers and letters and can be found in the top left-hand corner of the payslip in the “SV-Nummer” box.
-The Sozialversicherungsnummer is often confused with the Rentenversicherungsnummer (pension insurance number), as this also contains the date of birth and the first letter of the name at birth and can be found on the same documents.
+The social security number is made up of numbers and letters and can be found in the top left-hand corner of the payslip in the box SV-Nummer.
+The is often confused with the pension insurance number as it also contains the date of birth and the first letter of the name at birth—but they are not the same!

 Where are my leave days listed?